vinodhini-17/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/README.md

-# EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER
+# EXPERIMENT 07 SQUARE WAVE GENERATION AT THE OUTPUT PIN USING TIMER

 ### Aim:

-To generate a PWM wave at the timer pin output and  simuate it on  proteus using an virtual oscilloscope
+To generate a PWM wave at the timer pin output and  simuate it on  proteus using an virtual oscilloscope.

 ### Components required:

-STM32 CUBE IDE, Proteus 8 simulator .
+STM32 CUBE IDE, Proteus 8 simulator.

 ### Theory: